MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-overview.md

 * [CSAT Dashboard](ai-csi-dash-CSAT.md)
 * [Topic Details Dashboard](ai-csi-topic-details.md)

-For information about specifying settings for connections and data cleansing, see [AI for Customer Service settings](ai-csi-settings.md).
+For information about improving the results shown by AI Insights charts on the dashboards, see [Improve your AI Insights data by cleansing support case titles](ai-csi-settings.md).